Select Page

 Conclusion

-In summary, Alexanderplatz was indeed located in East Berlin during the division of the city.
-It played a crucial role as a symbol of the East German government’s power, serving as a center for political, cultural, and economic activities.
-Today, Alexanderplatz remains an essential part of Berlin’s history and a vibrant gathering place for people from all walks of life.
+In conclusion, it was clear that Alexanderplatz was in East Berlin during the time of division of Berlin.
+It could be relied on as a symbol of the government’s authority being a center for political, cultural, and economic life.
+Today Alexanderplatz is a remarkable part of the capital’s history and an active public space for real people.

 Was Alexanderplatz in East Berlin?